-&lt;sup>1The names of the countries in this report are those used by the U.S. Department of State.
+1 The names of the countries in this report are those used by the U.S. Department of State.
+The names of the countries, as reproduced on the ISSA website, reflect those used by the United Nations.
 The term country has been used throughout the volume even though in some instances the term jurisdiction may be more appropriate.